m-abdelgaber/Accidents-Processing-Using-Docker/README.md

 2- run the postgres docker inside "postgres_accidents_datasets" folder

-3- follow lab 10 to run the airfllow containers
+3- follow lab 10 notebook to run the airfllow containers

 4- if no errors, open http://localhost:8080/ and turn on the milestone3_pipeline process